kachun8051/filmapi/README.md

 # Assignment of film api

    This API is written by node.js, express.js as server and using mongodb.client connecting to mongodb.
 Database called filmstore consist of 2 collections - film and user.
 The API achieves CRUD operation by POST, GET, UPDATE and DELETE.
 API is starteded by command "cd app" and "node app.js" in console.
+The workspace of this api is: [https://replit.com/@kcwong8051/myFilmstore](https://replit.com/@kcwong8051/myFilmstore)

 ## Folder structure